primiano/chrome-blink-automerger/history_rewrite_scripts/README.md

 # Chrome + Blink merge script

-This is a (set of) script(s) to handle the merge of the Blink repo into chromium in a repeatable way and performant way (~20 min).
+This is a (set of) script(s) to handle the rewrite of the Blink repo and its merge into chromium in a repeatable and performant way (~20-30 min).

 How to run: